 The gap between Donald Trump’s trade rhetoric and what the US government actually does is now so extreme the industry needs to reconsider the real significance of his bluster.

-- He personally loathes free trade.
-On May 25, Trump harangued EU leaders about Germany’s “bad, very bad” trade surplus with the US, claiming that reducing that surplus is an “absolute priority” for him.
+- Trump insists he loathes free trade.
+To take just one example: in May Trump harangued EU leaders about Germany’s “bad, very bad” trade surplus with the US, claiming that reducing that surplus is an “absolute priority” for him.
 He appears still obsessed with his belief that German brands’ sales in the US are caused by some kind of market manipulation, and appears unaware that German car manufacturers’ share in the US (7%) is half that of US car makers in Germany (15%) – or that, while German makers sold a million cars in the US in 2016, they manufactured 850,000 in the US, directly employing 110,000 American workers.

 In particular: Trump’s earliest policy commitments were to instant and savage sanctions against Mexico and China – ostensibly to create more American jobs.

 - His appointees just aren’t acting this way.
 The Trump team has shown no interest in using trade sanctions to boost jobs.